whyboris/utilitarianism.net/README.md

 Search is handlede with [pagefind](https://pagefind.app/).
 You'll need to install [Node](https://nodejs.org/en/) and run `npm install -g pagefind`.

-When publishing the application, after `hugo -D` run `pagefind --source public` which will create the `_pagefind` folder inside `/public`.
+When publishing the application, after `hugo` run `pagefind --source public` which will create the `_pagefind` folder inside `/public`.
 That is all that's needed for search to work.
 Thank you _pagefind_!

 When using site search there are image previews on the side of search results.
 When generating the search index, toggle `search = true` in `config.toml` so that images appear correctly.